Page cover image

 Use this API to request a IDRX bridge transaction.

-Check to see the list of chains where IDRX is available
+Check this page to see the list of chains where IDRX is available

 Parameters